ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Related Work

 \section{Related Work}

-\paragraph{Large Multi-modal Models for Video Understanding} As LLMs~\cite{brown2020language, touvron2023llama} have advanced, multi-modal integration has led to the emergence of LMMs~\cite{zhu2023minigpt, chen2023internvl, dong2024internlm} capable of processing both visual and textual inputs.
+\paragraph{Large Multi-modal Models for Video Understanding.} As LLMs~\cite{brown2020language, touvron2023llama} have advanced, multi-modal integration has led to the emergence of LMMs~\cite{zhu2023minigpt, chen2023internvl, dong2024internlm} capable of processing both visual and textual inputs.
 Building on foundational multi-modal instruction tuning~\cite{liu2023visual, ye2023mplug, dai2023instructblip}, recent works have specifically expanded their scope towards video modality~\cite{lin2023video, maaz2023video, xu2024pllava}, aiming to achieve deeper spatio-temporal reasoning and better contextual understanding.
 Several key directions include developing enhanced temporal modeling strategies~\cite{xu2024pllava, song2024moviechat}, refining alignment mechanisms across modalities~\cite{cha2023honeybee, mckinzie2024mm1}, and leveraging larger, higher-quality video-text paired datasets~\cite{li2024llavanext, dong2024internlm}.
-Despite such advances, many existing models still rely on sparse frame sampling or limited temporal context windows, constraining their ability to dynamically capture visual-level semantics within the video.
-Recent approaches attempt to address these limitations through techniques such as memory augmentation~\cite{he2024ma}, extended context modeling~\cite{zhang2024long}, or learned frame selection mechanisms~\cite{yu2025framevoyager, ye2025re}.
-Yet, these methods often struggle in complex scenarios where partial visual cues are scattered across distant frames and must be synthesized to form a coherent understanding, limiting their effectiveness in reasoning over extended temporal dependencies.
+Despite such advances, many video-LMMs still rely on sparse frame sampling or limited temporal windows, constraining their ability to dynamically capture visual-level semantics within a video.
+Recent approaches attempt to address these limitations through techniques such as memory augmentation~\cite{he2024ma}, extended context modeling~\cite{zhang2024long}, or frame-selection.
+However, both training-based~\cite{yu2025framevoyager,tang2025tspo,yao2025k,ye2025re,hu2025m,yu2023self} and heuristic~\cite{wang2024videoagent,liu2025bolt,sun2025mdp3,zou2025air} frame-selection methods typically align frames or regions to the query but sample them independently, without conditioning on previously chosen evidence.
+In contrast, our approach performs autoregressive selection, sequentially gathering semantically coherent visual evidence for better temporal reasoning.